CodeIntelligenceTesting/jazzer/docs/junit-integration.md

 ### Resources Tests

 The tests from the resources directory are gathered by `walkInputs`.
+This will look for inputs in two places:
+- `resources/<package>/<test class name>Inputs` - files found directly within in directory will be used as inputs for any tests within this class.
+This allows for easy sharing of corpus entries.
+Jazzer does not automatically put entries here, instead a human will need to decide a finding should be shared and manually move it.
-Which will look under `resources/<package>/<test class name>Inputs/<test method name>` for tests.
-It will search for all files recursively under that directory and use them as test cases, using the file's name as the name of that parameter set and accepting the file contents as raw bytes.
+- `resources/<package>/<test class name>Inputs/<test method name>` - files found in this directory and any directory under it are used as inputs for only the test of the same name.

+JUnit will use the file's name as the name of the test case for its reporting.
 It also accepts .jar files where it will search with the given directory in the jar.

 ### CIFuzz Corpus

 The corpus kept in `.cifuzz-corpus/<test class name>/<test method name>` holds any inputs that libfuzzer found worth saving and not necessarily just inputs that caused a crash.
 I'm not entirely sure what the criteria for this are but this appears to be something that's entirely managed by libfuzzer's code and not Jazzer.
+Unlike with the resources test inputs above, this will not look in `.cifuzz-corpus/<test class name>` for shared test cases.
+This is a limitation of libfuzzer.

 ## `evaluateExecutionCondition`